Darkxell/PMDMMO/doc/communication.md

 <br/>{"action":"testresults",
 <br/>"mainid":1, // The id of the main pokemon
 <br/>"maingender":1, // The gender of the main pokemon
+<br/>"offid":2, // The id of the teammate
+<br/>"offgender":2, // The gender of the teammate
 <br/>}
-This payload must by a client to login.
-This must be sent with the appropriate salted password, see hashing norms.
+This payload is sent by a client

 # 4 - List of server -> client payloads